WATCH: 'Radical Revolution Changes the World B*tch," BLM Protester Shouts to Trump Supporters in DC

-Black Lives Matter protesters confronted Trump supporters at a rally near the Whitehouse on Friday night.
+Black Lives Matter protesters confronted Trump supporters at a rally near the White House on Friday night.
 One of the women yelled, “Radical revolution changes the world B*TCH.”

 During a confrontation between Trump supporters and a group of Black Lives Matter protesters, a woman yells out, “Radical revolution changes the world B*TCH,” independent journalist Drew Hernandez tweeted on Friday.